Award Winning Personal Injury Lawyers

 Accidents happen, but they typically have an identifiable cause.
 This may be linked to an act of negligence or wrongdoing, and if this is so, the at-fault party can be held liable.
 This applies in a range of circumstances and situations, from trucking accidents to injuries caused by mismanaged childbirth complications.
 If you or someone you love has been injured, you may have grounds for legal action against the individual or corporation that caused you harm.

-What Are the Elements to Prove Negligence in a Personal Injury Claim?
+Elements Needed to Prove Negligence in a Personal Injury Claim

 Negligence is a ground for a personal injury claim.
 In order to succeed in a claim based on negligence, the injured person must prove all the elements of negligence.
 The following are the elements that must be proved in a negligence claim: